Benchmarking foundation potentials against quantum chemistry methods for predicting molecular redox potentials: Discussion

 \section{Discussion}

 High-throughput screening with quantum chemistry and foundation potentials (FP) has emerged as an indispensable tool for the discovery of functional molecules and materials \cite{batatia_mace_2023, levine_omol25_2025}.
 In the context of electrochemical carbon removal, estimating redox potentials by evaluating Gibbs free energies at various charge/spin states and solvent conditions is crucial for screening redox-active molecules, not only for electrochemically induced carbon capture \cite{huynh_pcet-et_2016, li_lewis-base_2022}, but also for energy storage applications \cite{huskinson_metal-free_2014, liang_universal_2017} and other redox-mediated systems \cite{zhang_decoupled_2021, wang_materials_2025}.
-While DFT enables accurate quantum mechanical calculations, its computational cost still poses a barrier to large-scale materials screening.
+While DFT enables accurate quantum-mechanical calculations, its computational cost remains a barrier to large-scale materials screening.
 FPs trained on extensive DFT datasets provide a promising alternative for efficient evaluations.
 A key question remains: Can as-pretrained FPs be used reliably for such high-throughput screening?

-In this study, we compared the redox potential predictions for various ET and PCET reactions using different levels of theory and MACE-OMol FP.
-Our results show that MACE-OMol performs exceptionally well in predicting PCET redox potentials, consistently yielding high agreement with experimentally reported redox potentials, as well as achieving accuracy comparable to target DFT calculations not only for single-point energies but also for gradients such as Hessian matrices (see Figure~\ref{fig:hess}c).
+In this study, we compared the redox potential predictions for various ET and PCET reactions using different levels of theory as well as MACE-OMol and UMA-s FP.
+Our results show that the two FPs perform exceptionally well in predicting PCET redox potentials, consistently yielding high agreement with experimentally reported redox potentials, as well as achieving accuracy comparable to target DFT calculations not only for single-point energies but also for gradients such as Hessian matrices (see Figure~\ref{fig:hess}c).
 This translates to reliable predictions of equilibrium structures and thermodynamic properties.
-Notably, despite lacking direct supervision on Hessian matrices, MACE-OMol still predicts them effectively by learning from energies and forces.
+Notably, despite lacking direct supervision on Hessian matrices, FPs still predict them effectively by learning from energies and forces.